Gateway Freedom Monument featuring F-4 Phantom II opens in Alamogordo, New Mexico

-U.S. Air Force Col. John Ethridge, 49th Wing commander, center, cuts the ribbon at the Gateway Freedom Monument in Alamogordo, New Mexico, Dec.
+An F-4 Phantom II is seen at the Gateway Freedom Monument ribbon cutting event in Alamogordo, New Mexico, Dec.
 8, 2025.
-Guests commemorated the opening of the monument featuring an F-4 Phantom II, one of many F-4s which served Holloman Air Force Base, New Mexico for 48 years.
+Members of the local community, Holloman Air Force Base personnel, former F-4 aircrew and more attended the event marking a permanent display commemorating the ties between Holloman and the Tularosa Basin.
 (U.S. Air Force photo by Senior Airman Bob Teichmann)

 |Date Taken: